Genomic-Medicine-Linkoping/Twist_RNA/documentation/documentation.md

 make
 ```

-For one `SeraSeq_Fusionv4-Pool1` sample the run has taken approximately 3 hours.
+For one `SeraSeq_Fusionv4-Pool1` sample the run has usually taken approximately 3 hours.
 The results of the run will appear in the same directory.

 ## (Optional) Gather all results files into one directory